Vince-0/AI-Voice-Connector/README.md

 <img src="https://github.com/Vince-0/AI-Voice-Connector/blob/844a9f72e7e76ecec938903c650232cee588c43d/pics/openai1.png" />
 </p>

-This short conversation cost $0.13 cents.
+This short conversation cost $0.13 cents and used the OpenAI Speech-to-Speech API for real-time interpretation and response generation, streamlining interactions without intermediate steps.
+This should make for a more fluid conversation user experience.

+---
+Deepgram [implementation](https://github.com/OpenSIPS/opensips-ai-voice-connector-ce/blob/addad5c94dd1a96bbdadbb565a4630657cb679ae/docs/ai/deepgram.md): convert to text using Deepgram Speech-to-Text, push transcribe to OpenAI and then push the response back to Deepgram Text-to-Speech engine
+---
 Called deepgram from the dialpad:
----

 Speaker: Testing.
 One, two, three.

 Assistant: Loud and clear!
 How can I assist you today?